crudecomputer/jrny/README.md

 > A *second* alternative is to drop the local database and re-create it if a revisions needs
 > to be adjusted.
 This strongly encourages setting up seed files, too, which is huge for
 > having easily set-up developer environments.
+>
+> Okay, okay, down migrations are useful in development.
+They'll probably be supported in the future.

 ---